To register at the practice, you must:

 - If you default from your new patient appointment and do not inform the reception staff, you may be refused acceptance onto the practice list

-You can download a registration form below, or ask at the reception desk and fill one out in person.
-The form must be signed and therefore cannot be submitted on-line.
+You can download a registration form below and email it to the practice (email@example.com), print the registration form off and hand in the completed form or ask at the reception desk and fill one out in person.
+The form does not have to be signed if completing on-line.

 We will ask you for proof of identity (please refer to our registration policy; medical cards are not accepted as proof of identity).